apache/beam/sdks/typescript/README.md

 ## Getting started

-To instal and test the Typescript SDK from source, you will need `npm` and `python`.
+To install and test the Typescript SDK from source, you will need `npm` and `python`.
 Other requirements can be installed by `npm` later on.

 (**Note** that Python is a requirement as it is used to orchestrate Beam